 While there is no data on where bicycle accidents occur, according to the National Highway Traffic Safety Administration (NHTSA), most 2017 bicycle accident fatalities occurred in urban areas.
 Seventy-five percent of pedal cyclist deaths took place in urban areas.
 While this points to cyclists in urban areas having a higher risk for fatal accidents, all cyclists can suffer injuries due to negligent motorists.

 Recoverable Compensation in a Bicycle Accident Claim

 If you are injured in a bicycle accident, you deserve compensation.
-Depending on the severity of your injuries, you may be able to recover compensation for any of the following:
+Talk to a bicycle accident lawyer in Long Island about your case to understand your legal options.
+Present your attorney all the documentation pertaining to your accident: police report, medical records, papers from your employer documenting your lost workdays and wages, etc. Depending on the severity of your injuries, you may be able to recover compensation for any of the following: